Calandiva (Cal-lan-div –a) plant is a herbaceous cultivar from the Kalanchoe genus.

 The Kalanchoe flowers look beautiful when grown in containers.

-They make a stunning addition to gardens, on the windowsill, or when placed in a patio or porch.
+They make a stunning addition to gardens, on the windowsill, or when placed on a patio or porch.

 The foliage and bright blooms of these outdoor plants enhance the look of any garden design.